hanleybrand/generate-itunesu-credential/README.md

 Regardless, using this app instead of a webapp with authentication should only be a stopgap until you have a more secure system in place.

 ##
-The file declared below (launch-itu.py) will/must be included in the app, but other .py files are compiled and source is not included (that's why launch-itu.py is like that, so you're not distributing your shared secret).
+The file declared in setup.py (launch-itu.py) will/must be included
+in the app, but other .py files are compiled and source is not included (that's why launch-itu.py is like that, so you're not distributing your shared secret).